planttheidea/react-magnitude/README.md

         return (
             <div>
-                Foo and bar now represent position and size, respectively.
+                The foo and bar props now represent position and size, respectively.
             </div>
         );
     }